What is Kayaking?

 Types of Kayaks :

-Kayaks can be used for leisure navigation of waters and such kayaks don’t need to be sophisticated because the waterways are quiet favorable hence this is more appropriate for beginners.
+Furthermore, kayaks can be used for leisure navigation of waters and such kayaks don’t need to be sophisticated.
+This is because the waterways are quiet favorable hence this is more appropriate for beginners.
 They can also be used for racing or water competition or just to navigate white-waters.

 These two require more specialized and versatile kayaks and the kayaker should be equipped with better skills of paddling and maneuvering the kayaks.
 There are some instances whereby surf kayaks are used to navigate waters with breaking currents as done in surfing.
 The several types of kayaks are: